Natallia-Sukharava/project_wiki-app/README.md

 Articles support version control.
 Each time an article is updated, the previous state is saved as a new immutable version.
 Old versions are accessible in read-only mode via a dedicated API endpoint.

+### UI behavior for article versions

+When viewing an old version of an article:
+A read-only banner is displayed in the UI
+Editing is disabled
+Attachments and comments are hidden, as they are not versioned entities Users can return to the latest version via a dedicated button

 ### Data storage